TeamRizu/outfox-wiki/content/user-guide/games/bemu.md

  * StepMania v3.0.2 - ``(single5 (edit))`` (25 September 2004)
  * StepMania v3.0.2 - ``(double5 (edit))`` (25 September 2004)

 This mode was merged back into the 'bm' mode due to a duplication of styles.
-The IIDX side of the simulator was barely used, so it made sense to move towards the BMS specification which was more common at the time, and this was also used for early ``dance`` based songs as well, (4 panel and 6 panel BMS files).
+The IIDX side of the simulator was barely used, so it made sense to move towards the BMS specification which was more common at the time.

 This mode is _parser specific_.
 It will only load and parse items designed for the `BeMusic Script`.